Pay for soldiers missing in action

 IWM image Q14339

 Chunuk Bair, the easternmost point on the Gallipoli Peninsula, reached by the New Zealanders on the 8th August 1915.
-The photo shows human remains laid out for burial on the set of the future cemetery where the New Zealand Memorial now stands.
+The photo shows human remains laid out for burial on the site of the future cemetery where the New Zealand Memorial now stands.
 The plot lies down the hill a little from creek.
 Away in the distance, the Narrows can be seen.
 The remains of many men who had only been declared as missing during the war were discovered on post-war battlefield clearances.